Functorial desingularization over Q: boundaries and the embedded case: Boundaries and desingularization

+If $g$ is the identity matrix then we say that $F$ is {\em strict}.
+Thus, strict morphisms of $B$-schemes correspond to strict morphisms of log schemes (i.e. pairs $f,f_\calM$ such that $\calM$ is an isomorphism) that also respect the order of components.
+Given a $B$-scheme $(X,B)$, any morphism $f\:X'\to X$ extends to a strict morphism $F$ in a unique way by taking $B'=f^*(B)$.

-(ii) It seems that the above interpretation justifies introducing of general $B$-morphisms, despite the fact that in this paper we will only be interested in exact regular morphisms and $B$-blow up sequences (see \S\ref{blsec}) which can (and will) be introduced in a simple ad hoc manner.
-Note that the $B$-blow ups are almost never exact. \end{rem}
+\begin{rem} (i) The reader can ignore the definition involving log geometry.
+In this paper we will only be interested in strict regular morphisms and $B$-blow up sequences, see \S\ref{blsec}.
+The latter can (and will) be introduced in a simple ad hoc manner; they are almost never strict.

+(ii) Note, for sake of completeness, that in ``non-degenerate'' situation $g$ (and $f_\calM$) is determined by $f$.
+For example, this is the case then all components $B'_i$ are Cartier divisors without common irreducible components.
+However, already when $X'=X$, $B=\{B_1\}$ and $B'=\{B'_1,B'_2\}$ with $B'_1=B'_2=B_1$, there are two choices of $g$. \end{rem}